-The above steps are to be repeated for each of the structural configuration included in the Design of Experiments (DOE); then for each realization of the vector \overline{X} that defines a particular structural configuration, a fragility curve can be generated, comparing distribution of the demand and the capacity at each IM level, Eq.
+Steps 1 and 2 are repeated for each of the structural configuration included in the Design of Experiments (DoE); then for each realisation of the vector $\bar{X}$ that defines a particular structural configuration, a fragility curve can be generated to compare distribution of the demand and the capacity at each IM level, Eq.
 (6).